keichi/kEDM/docs/usage.rst

-kEDM Utilities
+Utilities
 #################

-Convergent Cross Mapping (CCM)
+Pairwise Cross Mapping
 ==============================

 Overview
 --------

-``edm-xmap`` performs a pairwise Convergent Cross Mapping (CCM) between many time series.
+``edm-xmap`` performs pairwise cross mapping between many time series using Simplex projection.
 The input is given as a 2D array where a column corresponds to a time series.
-The output is a 2D array where each element represents the CCM rho between two time series.
-Optionally, pairwise cross-correlation, and the difference between CCM rho and pairwise cross-correlation can also be computed.
+The output is a 2D array where each element represents the cross map rho between two time series.
+Optionally, pairwise cross-correlation can also be computed.

 Both the input and output are stored as HDF5 files.
-The output HDF5 file will contain up to four datasets, which are:
+The output HDF5 file contains up to four datasets, which are:

-- ``ccm``: Pairwise CCM rho
+- ``ccm``: Cross map rho
 - ``e``: Optimal embedding dimension
 - ``rho``: Pairwise cross-correlation (if ``--rho`` is enabled)
-- ``rhodiff``: ``ccm`` - abs(``rho``) (if ``--rho-diff`` is enabled)
+- ``rhodiff``: ``ccm - abs(rho)`` (if ``--rho-diff`` is enabled)

 Command-line options
 --------------------